Blue Angels Squadron is accepting new cadets to NSCC and NLCC programs

 How much will I need to pay on Saturday?

-$295$150 ($90 is paid to our national organization, the remainder says with Blue Angels Squadron)
+Enrollment is $320 ($90 is paid to our national organization, the remainder stays with Blue Angels Squadron)

-Purchase new uniform boots & shoes for $170 (you may purchase new Bates-brand Navy issue uniform boots ($115) and leather oxford dress shoes ($55) through us for a total of $170.
-Purchased online from the manufacturers, the boots retail for $255 and the dress shoes retail for $105.)
+Purchase new uniform boots & shoes for $190 (you may purchase new Navy issue uniform boots ($120) and leather oxford dress shoes ($70) through us for a total of $170.

-We accept cash, personal checks and credit cards.
+We accept cash, personal checks, ACH transfers, and credit cards.